 Christopher L. Dillingham, M.D. is a board certified orthopedic surgeon and fellowship trained in hand, shoulder, and arm surgery.
 He is an expert in treatment of problems with rotator cuff disorders, specializing in reverse total shoulders, carpal tunnel syndrome and nerve injury, joint replacement, arthritis surgery, fracture repair, and tendon repair.
 Using minimally invasive surgical techniques, he performs procedures including arthroscopic surgery of the shoulder, elbow and wrist, and endoscopic carpal tunnel surgery.
 Recognized as a leader in the field of orthopedics, Dr. Dillingham has earned an invitation to the American Orthopedic Association Leadership Forum (AOA).

 Dr. Dillingham has medical appointments and admitting privileges at many local medical facilities, including Sarasota Memorial Hospital, Doctors Hospital, Lakewood Ranch Medical Center, IMG (Intercoastal Medical Group) Ambulatory Surgery Center, Advanced Surgery Center, Doctors SameDay Surgical Center, and Gulf Coast Surgery Center.

 He is an Indiana native and attended Purdue University as an undergraduate, earning a Bachelor of Science Degree with Distinguished Honors.
 He completed medical school at Indiana University and was inducted into the institution’s prestigious Alpha Omega Alpha Honor Society.
 Dr. Dillingham performed his orthopedic internship and residency at the Greenville Hospital System in South Carolina and a one-year fellowship in Hand, Shoulder, and Arm Surgery at the University of Florida/Shands Hospital in Gainesville, Florida.
 Dr. Dillingham received specialty training and state-of-the-art expertise in the treatment of shoulder arthritis, including both traditional and reverse shoulder replacement.

 Chosen by his surgical colleagues, Dr. Dillingham was honored to accept the position of Vice Chief of Surgery at Doctors Hospital.
-Additionally, Dr. Dillingham obtained his Subspecialty Certificate in Surgery of the Hand.
+Additionally, Dr. Dillingham is completing his subspecialty certificate in surgery of the hand.
 This certificate is an added qualification for hand surgeons presented by the American Society for Surgery of the Hand.